How to configure single sign-on using GakuNin IdP

 If you are a team admin of a Dropbox team or Education team, you can enable single sign-on for your team.

-How do I join a team with a personal account?
+How do I join a team with a private account?

 The team administrator invites personal accounts to join.
 A user with a personal account who has been invited to join a team has the following options: